raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/README.md

 <p>Aqui você encontrará os exercícios que desenvolvi para fixar os conhecimentos que adquiri no decorrer do bloco.</p>

 <h2 id="en">:us: English</h2>
-<p>This unit belongs to the <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web">Principles of Web Development</a> Module of the <a href="https://www.betrybe.com/">Trybe</a>'s course.
-In this unit, we learned about the Unix system, its history, importance and influence.
-We also learned about its structure (hardware, kernel, shell and application programs) and its file structure.</p>
+<p>This unit belongs to the <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/1_fundamentos-do-desv-web">Principles of Web Development</a> Module of <a href="https://www.betrybe.com/">Trybe</a>'s course.
+In this unit, we studied the Unix system.
+Its history, importance, and influence.
+We also learned about its structure (hardware, kernel, shell, and application programs) and its file structure.</p>
-<p>Then we learned how to use the Bash (Bourne-Again SHell) that's a command line interface that can be used on Linux systems or macOS to interact with the operating system using Unix command lines.</p>
+<p>Then we study how to use the Bash (Bourne-Again SHell).
+That's a command-line interface used on Linux systems and macOS to interact with the operating system using Unix command lines.</p>
-<p>Here you will find the exercises I developed to record the knowledge I acquired during the unit.</p>
+<p>Here you can check out the exercises and projects I developed during the unit.</p>